 How Do You Come Up with the Best Treatment Plan?

-At Changing Tides, when we work with patients who are addicted to or dependent, we ask a few questions, including:
+At Changing Tides, when we work with patients in our treatment center who are addicted to or dependent, we ask a few questions, including:

 - How long has the use of these drugs been going on?
 Were they once prescribed medications?